lowdensh/langy/README.md

     Reading is an activity that every child knows.
 It is a necessary skill that is learned at school and at home, not only building on a child's linguistic capability, but also their cognitive and social skills.
 </p>
 <p>
-    Langy aims to enable children to learn a new language in a manner that feels familiar to them.
-The platform allows users to read a variety of children's books.
-Some words in the text are translated into the user's learning language - a foreign language of choice - which can be interacted with to show the English translation.
+    Langy aims to enable children to learn vocabulary in a new language in a manner that feels familiar to them.
+The platform allows users to read a variety of children's books, where some words in the text are translated into the user's learning language - a foreign language of choice - which can be interacted with to show the English translation.
 </p>

 <br>